-FAIS is allowed to install new cabling through existing pathways, as needed, for all new camera installations.
-All camera side terminations must be completed by FAIS.
+FAIS is allowed to install new cabling through existing pathways, as needed, for all new security camera installations.
+All security camera side terminations must be completed by FAIS.

-ITS is responsible for all network terminations/activations in telecommunications closets.
+Information Technology Services (ITS) is responsible for all network terminations/ activations in telecommunications closets and other facilities.

-All recorded surveillance data must be stored in a secure University centralized location.
-Individual departments may not store recorded surveillance data except as part of an investigative report.
+All recorded video security system data must be stored in a secure University centralized location.
+Individual departments may not store recorded video security system data except as part of an investigative report.

-Contact the Associate Vice President of Public Safety for further information, instructions, and/or authorizations.
+Contact the Director of Public Safety/Police Chief for further information, instructions, and/or authorizations.

-University records retention requirements apply to video surveillance records.
+University records retention requirements apply to video security records.

 See the All-University Records Retention Schedule–Security Records table regarding applicable University records retention requirements for general security monitoring records.
 Note: Retention requirements for police records are covered under a unique departmental records retention schedule assigned to the WSUPD.

-Access to stored surveillance data is strictly limited to University employees who have a legitimate business need, as approved by the Associate Vice President of Public Safety.
+Access to stored video security system data is strictly limited to University employees who have a legitimate business need, or others as approved by the Director of Public Safety/Police Chief.

-An automatic electronic access log of camera use is created by each surveillance system.
-The log must include dates and times that cameras are accessed by individuals and the dates and times recordings are reviewed and/or exported.
+An automatic electronic access log of security camera use is created by each video security system.
+The log must include dates and times that security cameras are accessed by individuals and the dates and times recordings are reviewed and/or exported.

 All logs must be retained for a period of one year as required by federal CJIS (Criminal Justice Information Services) standards and the University’s records retention schedule.
 See the All-University Records Retention Schedule–Security Records table.

-Persons involved with monitoring, maintenance, or installation must not release any information obtained from University video surveillance systems unless required by law or at the direction of the Vice President for Finance and Administration or designee.
+Persons involved with monitoring, maintenance, or installation must not release any information obtained from University video security systems unless required by law or at the direction of the Executive Vice President for Finance and Administration or designee.

-Commercial use of captured video content must be approved by the President or designee.
+Commercial use of captured video content must be approved by the WSU Pullman Chancellor or designee.

-The Office of Public Safety is responsible for providing any video surveillance records covered by this section (BPPM 50.35) that are requested through the Public Records Office.
+The Office of Public Safety/Police Department is responsible for providing any video security system records covered by this policy (BPPM 50.35) that are requested through the Public Records Office.

 The following references apply to this policy (BPPM 50.35):